 ALSO READThree Kerala hospitals deny treatment to Tamil Nadu worker CCEA approves new rail tracks in Tamil Nadu, Kerala Decks cleared for 'Mersal' in Tamil Nadu, release still uncertain in Kerala 'Tamil Nadu received highest foreign tourist footfall in 2016' Top stories from the Southern region at 2230 hrs today.

+If it is so, Shamshabad would be the biggest Eparchy of India," the statement said.
+There are 1.3 lakh Catholics in the Shamshabad diocese with 11 functional churches and seven under construction.
 Bishop Thattil was born in 1956 in Thrissur in Kerala and studied in St. Thomas Apostolic Seminary, Vadavathoor in Kottayam and then in Rome.
 He was appointed auxiliary bishop of Thrissur and as the titular bishop of Buruni in January 2010.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)